 - Quickly pour salve into tins or glass jars and allow to cool before placing lids on and labeling.

 The HANE website notes that “Comfrey contains allantoin, an anti-inflammatory phytochemical that speeds would healing and stimulates growth of new skin cells.”
 The HANE burn cream recipe also includes one ounce each of dried plantain, calendula and St. John’s wort to bump up the healing power a little more.

 Photos of Phytophotodermatitis

-Just so you can see how the eruptions progressed, I've included some comparison photos below.
+Just so you can see how the eruptions progressed, I’ve included some comparison photos of the affected skin below.
 The image at the top of the post is my left elbow on day three after exposure.
 24 hours earlier (48 hours after exposure), there was only one blister.

 My left hand at day 3 and day 7 after exposure.
 Day seven may not look much better, but it feels much better.
 No more burning and itching.

 One last shot.
 A blister on my right arm that was one of the first to appear that I treated with a plantain poultice followed up by a day of honey and ongoing use of the comfrey salve.